bacontime/old-bacontime.github.io-archive/substances.md

 45. Ichor - golden blood of the gods
 46. crem - super nurtitious soil that falls from the sky and hardens into stone

+1. [Xirang](https://en.wikipedia.org/wiki/Xirang) - Swelling mold, living earth.
+It's soil with the capacity to absorb water and grow, saving the people from an encroaching flood.
+2. [Eitr](https://en.wikipedia.org/wiki/Eitr) - Life-giving poison which spawned the first giant.

 ## generic interesting properties
 1. Repelled by magnets
 2. dowsing